smturakhia/Mortality-Rate/README.md

 # Mortality-Rate
-Exploring mortality rate of US and the socio-economic trends leading to it
+Exploring mortality rate of US states and the socio-economic trends leading to it